You'll Like The 2010 Mercedes-Benz G-Class If...

 Sculpted Bucket Seats

 Sculpted bucket seats help keep the driver and passengers in place when the off-roading gets tough.

 Under the Hood

-The base 5.0-liter V8 has plenty of torque, an attribute more important than horsepower, given the G500's ponderous bulk.
-Acceleration is strong but falls off somewhat at highway speeds.
+The 5.5-liter V8 features such advanced engineering technology as Mercedes-Benz's double overhead cams with variably valve timing.
+Along with its 382 horsepower, the 5.5-liter V8 provides ample torque, an attribute more important than horsepower given the G550's ponderous bulk.
+Acceleration is strong and, unlike the old G500, doesn't fall off at highway speeds.
 The AMG version, with its supercharged 5.5-liter engine, is more likely to get you in trouble with the law, and can accelerate from zero to 60 miles per hour in just 5.5 seconds.